 The DB plan offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service.
 Effective August 1, 2015, the calculation is 2.2 percent of final average salary for the five highest years of earnings multiplied by all years of service.
-Eligibility changes will be phased in until August 1, 2023, when retirement eligibility for unreduced benefits will be five years of service credit and age 65, or 35 years of service credit at any age.
-Eligibility changes for DB plan members who retire with actuarially reduced benefits will be phased in until August 1, 2023 when retirement eligibility will be five years of qualifying service credit regardless of age.
+Eligibility changes will be phased in until August 1, 2023, when retirement eligibility for unreduced benefits will be five years of service credit and age 65, or 34 years of service credit at any age.
+Eligibility changes for DB plan members who retire with actuarially reduced benefits will be phased in until August 1, 2023 when retirement eligibility will be five years of qualifying service credit and age 60, or 30 years of service credit regardless of age.

-The DC Plan allows members to place all their member contributions and 9.53 percent of the 14 percent employer contributions into an investment account.
+The DC Plan allows members to place all of their member contributions and 11.09 percent of the 14 percent employer contributions into an investment account.
 Investment allocation decisions are determined by the member.
-The remaining 4.47 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
+The remaining 2.91 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
 A member is eligible to receive a retirement benefit at age 50 and termination of employment.
 The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.